Sabin Snow Leopard Grants Program | Zoo New England Skip main navigation

 Sabin Snow Leopard Grants Program

-We're happy to announce that with the generous support of the Andrew Sabin Family Foundation, Zoo New England is managing the Sabin Snow Leopard Grants Program.
+With the generous support of the Andrew Sabin Family Foundation, Zoo New England is managing the Sabin Snow Leopard Grants Program.

 Snow leopards remain one of the least studied and most poorly understood of all the big cat species.
 Listed as Vulnerable on the IUCN Red List, they face a myriad of threats including killing in retribution for livestock depredation, poaching for hides and bones, loss of natural prey, and such emerging threats as resource extraction and infrastructure development.